-The California Consumer Privacy Act represents a continuation of a trend in California to enact laws designed to provide consumers with the ability to learn how companies collect, secure, and use their information online.
+The California Consumer Privacy Act represents a continuation of a trend in California to enact laws designed to provide consumers online.
+While commentators often compare the “CCPA” to the General Data Protection Regulation in the European Union, the law is anything but such a stringent regulation.
 Let’s take a closer look at this legislation.

 An Odd Beginning

 The California Consumer Privacy Act is a bit of an odd bird.
-The law was not birthed through the usual process of a bill being introduced to the legislature, going through revisions and negotiations, and then being signed into law.
-Instead, the Act came to be through the initiative process that exists in California, but even then the progress with the law was…odd.
+The law was not birthed through the usual process.
+A California representative did not introduce the bill to the legislature.
+No going through committees, revisions, and negotiations.
+Instead, the CCPA started as an initiative before evolving into law in a bizarre process.

-In the fall of 2017, successful real estate investor Alastair Mactaggart and Mary Ross proposed a ballot initiative known as the California Consumer Privacy Act.
-Under California law, groups can bypass the traditional legislative process by taking potential laws directly to the voters.
+Successful real estate investor Alastair Mactaggart and Mary Ross proposed a ballot initiative known as the California Consumer Privacy Act in the fall of 2017.
+In California, groups can bypass the traditional legislative process by taking potential laws directly to the voters.

-In this case, the proposed law was met with massive resistance from the tech industry as one would expect.
+The tech industry came out in force to oppose the proposed law.
 Then the Cambridge Analytica situation started getting publicity.
-As a quick summary, Cambridge was able to gain access to the data for some 87 million people through the Facebook system for manipulation during the most recent Presidential election.
-Many people were stunned to learn of this and that their information was so easily compromised and shared without their consent.
+As a quick summary, Cambridge was able to gain access to the data for some 87 million people through the Facebook system before the most recent Presidential election.
+Facebook users were stunned to learn their information was so easily compromised and used without their consent.

-In the face of the Cambridge/Facebook backlash, opposition to the California Consumer Privacy Act Initiative vanished.
+Opposition to the California Consumer Privacy Act Initiative vanished in the face of the Cambridge/Facebook backlash.
 Polls revealed the bill would almost certainly pass, leaving tech companies scrambling.
-In June of 2018, the Mactaggart, Ross, and the California Legislature negotiated a deal wherein the Act would be agreed to and signed into law immediately, but with certain provisions toned down or eliminated to make implementation a more viable option for businesses required to comply with the Act.
+In June of 2018, Mactaggart, Ross, and the California Legislature negotiated a deal wherein the initiative would be signed into law immediately.
+In exchange, particular provisions toned down or eliminated to make implementation a more viable option for businesses.
 Here’s an overview of where matters stand with the law now.